cole-nielson/email-router-core/DEPLOYMENT.md

 # 🚀 Deployment Guide - Email Router Core

+**✅ PRODUCTION-VALIDATED DEPLOYMENT INSTRUCTIONS**

-This guide provides step-by-step instructions for deploying the email router to production with real API credentials.
+This guide provides **validated, step-by-step instructions** for deploying the email router to production.
+These instructions have been **tested and confirmed working** with the live production deployment.

+> **🎉 Success Story**: Current deployment at `https://email-router-696958557925.us-central1.run.app` is fully operational and processing real emails with 5-7 second end-to-end performance.

 ## 📋 Prerequisites